Nitty Gritty Stuff

-Super prints are usually printed to order.
+Large/Super prints are usually printed to order.
 Please allow an additional 7 working days for delivery on top of normal post times.

 We respect your privacy and will never, ever, give out your personal info.
 By signing up to our email list you are just making sure you are kept up to date with absolutely essential, exclusive offers and only contacted with AWE-SOME stuff.

 Just a note on colour

 We triple check photo colour against 3 different screens in The New Devine studio to best possibly colour-match and accurately represent The New Devine Originals.
 Originals are usually photographed prior to varnishing to reduce glare for this reason.
 However, slight variations in colour due to brightness/variation in screens does sometime occur.
 I'm sure you understand we can't control your backlighting and I'm sure you won't mind - the colours will be more glorious in real life.

 Your print will most likely arrive rolled in a tube to keep it safe in the post.
 Simply keep the acid free paper on top of it, unroll it gently and use some soft folded towels/sheets out of the linen press to weigh it down until flat.
 Easy peasy.

 My prints are made in Brisbane, on archival quality, Moab Entrada Bright White 290gsm acid-free paper by a small family firm.
 Basically Entrada is an all-cotton archival paper that is gloriously smooth and will last generations if you look after it.
 Any print made on different paper will be disclosed in the description.
 A better quality paper for you means significantly less ‘profit margin’ for me but far more personal satisfaction - and that’s priceless.